- 1. How do I get started writing children’s books?

 The Japan chapter of SCBWI holds regular monthly events.
 Most events are in Tokyo or Yokohama, and feature guest speakers, creative exchanges, workshops and other activities related to the writing, illustrating and translating of children’s and YA literature.

 SCBWI members receive reduced entry fees at these events, which present opportunities to network with other members of SCBWI and to hear the words of published authors and illustrators and industry specialists.
 Visit SCBWI Japan website for a list of current SCBWI Japan activities and see the archived issues of the newsletter Carp Tales for coverage of past events.

-Across the country SCBWI Japan maintains a nationwide network for members to share information, advice and support through the main e-mail listserv and the online critique group and other formats.
+Across the country SCBWI Japan maintains a nationwide network for members to share information, advice and support through the main SCBWI Japan Google Group and SCBWI Japan Translation Google Group.
 In addition, all SCBWI members can upload information about their books via their SCBWI member profile, illustrators can display work in the SCBWI gallery, and P.A.L.
 (Published and Listed) members can be featured in the Speakers Directory.
-We hope that members outside the Tokyo area will organize critique groups and creative exchanges in their local regions in order to increase the range and scope of support we are able to give members throughout Japan.
+We hope that SCBWI Japan volunteers outside the Tokyo area will step up to help organize critique groups and creative exchanges in their local regions in order to increase the range and scope of support we are able to give members throughout Japan.